rollbar/rollbar-java/native-agent/README.md

 make sure the handleUncaughtErrors is set to true.

 ```
+// [appPackages]: Add a list of packages considered to be in your app.
+This is used
+//   to filter out exceptions that don't match the package name in the stacktrace.

+// [handleUncaughtErrors]: Set to true for unhandled exceptions

 Rollbar.init(withAccessToken("ACCESS-TOKEN")
     .appPackages(Arrays.asList("<configure your app packages>"))
-    .handleUncaughtErrors(true) // set this for unhandled exceptions
+    .handleUncaughtErrors(true)
     .build());
 ```